-The Office of the Children's Guardian ('OCG') is responsible for determining applications for a WWCC clearance.
+The OCG is responsible for determining applications for a WWCC clearance.
 It involves a national criminal history check and review of reported workplace misconduct findings.
 The result is either to:

 - a. grant a WWCC clearance (generally valid for 5 years) or - b. refuse a WWCC clearance (further applications cannot be made for 5 years)